wsargent/docker-cheat-sheet/README.md

 ### Linux

-You should have at least a 3.8 kernel, but 3.10.x is [recommended](http://docs.docker.com/installation/binaries/#check-kernel-dependencies).
+The 3.10.x kernel is [the minimum requirement](http://docs.docker.com/installation/binaries/#check-kernel-dependencies) for Docker.

 ### MacOS